Resources

 This book provides daily meditations for working through grief.
 Each day of the year contains suggestions for something to do that day.

-Holland, Debra.
-The Essential Guide to Grief and Grieving, DK, Nov.
-1, 2011.
+The Essential Guide to Grief and Grieving, by Debra Holland

 This is a guide to coping with loss and finding hope in the future.
 It provides simple survival strategies for survivors.
 It also has several chapters on life's losses other than death.